Bluewraith04/dust/README.md

 > *"Write fast, think clean, build small."*

 Dust is a small interpreted programming language written in Python.
 It's designed to be understandable, hackable, and expressive with minimal syntax and maximum readability.
-It's not here to change the world—just to help you learn how one might.

 ---